jaysachs/bgautil/genstats/README.md

 ```

 (assumes the current directory is the main game directory where
-stats.json is located).
+`stats.json` is located).

-The `Stats.php` file wil contain backed enums for each statistic defined
+The generated `Stats.php` file wil contain definitions of backed enums
-in `stats.json`, with the enum name derived from the stats.json identifier,
+for each statistic defined in `stats.json`, with the enum name derived
-and with typed methods for the different kinds of stats (table / player,
+from the `stats.json` identifiers, and with typed methods for the
-int / float / bool).
+different kinds of stats (table / player, int / float / bool).

 ## Usage in game code

 ### Configuration

-Insert one line of configuration into the Game.php constructor:
+Insert one line of configuration into the `Game.php` constructor:

 ```php
    public function __construct() {